Iceland: Media

 Singer-songwriter Björk received international acclaim for her starring role in the Danish musical drama Dancer in the Dark, directed by Lars von Trier, in which she plays Selma Ježková, a factory worker who struggles to pay for her son's eye operation.
 The film premiered at the 2000 Cannes Film Festival, where she won the Best Actress Award.
 The movie also led Björk to nominations for Best Original Song at the 73rd Academy Awards, with the song I've Seen It All and for a Golden Globe Award for Best Actress in a Motion Picture - Drama.
 Guðrún S. Gísladóttir, who is Icelandic, played one of the major roles in Russian filmmaker Andrei Tarkovsky's film The Sacrifice (1986).
 Anita Briem, known for her performance in Showtime's The Tudors, is also Icelandic.
-Briem starred in the film Journey to the Center of the Earth (2008), which shot scenes in Iceland.
+Briem starred in the film Journey to the Center of the Earth (2008), which shot in Iceland.
 The James Bond movie Die Another Day (2002) is set for a large part in Iceland.
 Christopher Nolan's film Interstellar (2014) was also filmed in Iceland for some of its scenes, as was Ridley Scott's Prometheus (2012).

 On 17 June 2010, the parliament passed the Icelandic Modern Media Initiative, proposing greater protection of free speech rights and the identity of journalists and whistle-blowers—the strongest journalist protection law in the world.
-According to a 2011 report by Freedom House, Iceland is one of the highest-ranked countries in press freedom.
+According to a 2024 report by Freedom House, Iceland is one of the highest-ranked countries in press freedom.

 CCP Games, developers of the critically acclaimed EVE Online and Dust 514, are headquartered in Reykjavík.
 CCP Games hosts the third-most populated MMO in the world, which also has the largest total game area for an online game, according to Guinness World Records.

-Iceland has a highly developed internet culture, with around 95% of the population having internet access, the highest proportion in the world.
-Iceland ranked 12th in the World Economic Forum's 2009–2010 Network Readiness Index, which measures a country's ability to competitively exploit communications technology.
-The United Nations International Telecommunication Union ranks the country third in its development of information and communications technology, having moved up four places between 2008 and 2010.
+Iceland has a highly developed internet culture, with around 99.8% of the population having internet access, the highest proportion in the world.
+Iceland ranked 16th in the World Economic Forum's 2016 Network Readiness Index, which measures a country's ability to competitively exploit communications technology.
+The United Nations International Telecommunication Union ranked the country first in its development of information and communications technology in 2017, having moved up one place from 2016.
 In February 2013 the country (ministry of the interior) was researching possible methods to protect children in regards to Internet pornography, claiming that pornography online is a threat to children as it supports child slavery and abuse.
 Strong voices within the community expressed concerns with this, stating that it is impossible to block access to pornography without compromising freedom of speech.